PJWalker/daggerheart/content/Items/Potions/Grindletooth Venom.md

   - consumable
   - common
 ---
-Apply to a physical weapon for +`dice: 1d6` to its next damage roll
+Apply to a physical weapon to add`dice: 1d6` to its next damage roll